Ms-Irungu/Ms-Irungu/README.md

 🌍 Passionate about building impactful, **location-driven** web applications that solve real-world problems.
 💻 A **Frontend Developer** & **GIS Enthusiast** focused on creating interactive, responsive, and beautiful user interfaces using **React**, **Tailwind CSS**, and geospatial tools.
 🗺️ My journey into **software development** began in December 2024 with **ALX**, and since then, I’ve been crafting solutions that blend **tech** and **geospatial data** to serve communities.
-✨ I believe in **solution-based development** over complexity—keep it simple, useful, and impactful.
+✨ I believe in **solution-based development** over complexity keep it simple, useful, and impactful.

 > _"Code with a cause 🌍.
 Design with purpose 🎯."_